The doorbell buzzed, and it wasn’t an especially long buzz or short buzz. It was just a regular buzz. There was nothing

 “Well, thank you,” I told him.
 “It’s beastly stuff but Raymie loves it.”

 “I’ll bet he does,” said Mr. Brady with a warm smile and weird as it sounds, that was when I felt the first touch of real unease.
 He didn’t know Raymie – in fact didn’t even know Raymie existed, and now here he was acting all warm and avuncular about Raymie, like he somehow knew all about him just because he knew this one little thing, that he liked Hamburger Helper.

 Besides he’s supposed to be dead, my mind whispered, only it was a sort of whisper-scream, that voice.

 “I think you better go,” I told him, as polite as I could.
 I didn’t know at this point if he could be dangerous or not.
 The only thing I knew for certain was, he was dead – or undead – and I know from all the horror crap Kerry reads and watches that that was almost always dangerous.
 He might not be interested in brains, but pretending to be interested in Hamburger Helper was almost as unnerving.

 “I understand,” he said, tilting his head in an understanding way.
-Then he stepped off the porch and walked down the walk, and I lost site of him where the sidewalk bent into an L. I went to the living room window and watched him through the sheer curtains, not moving them so that in case he turned around he wouldn’t see me peeking at him.
+Then he stepped off the porch and walked down the walk, and I lost sight of him where the sidewalk bent into an L. I went to the living room window and watched him through the sheer curtains, not moving them so that in case he turned around he wouldn’t see me peeking at him.

 But he just walked down the walk and then down the driveway and stood for a second looking up and down the street.
 I thought if he headed towards Laura’s I’d call her and tell her to lock her door, but he went the other way.
 I watched him as he walked up the street, until he walked out of sight.
 I thought about locking the screen door, but then I didn’t.
 I felt somehow how might know, and come back, and rattle the door handle, and then be offended I didn’t trust him.
 Or mad.
 Then what?